A Family Trip to Rome

 We had rented a condo very near to the Vatican; here we are just after we arrived.
 This accommodation turned out to be in a great location - close to the Vatican, close to the Tiber River and transportation of various types was accessible.
 It was also quite large, clean and comfortable.

-It is important to remember that this trip was prior to the proliferation of mapping software found on mobile telephones today.
+It is important to remember that this trip was way, way prior to the proliferation of mapping software found on mobile telephones today.
 In other words, we are still glad that a "local" drove us to this rental because it was not easy to find and it was on a one way street that made getting there not straight forward!
+I should point out that even this local driver had difficulty getting to our rental location due to the traffic around the Vatican and the number of one way streets.

 Jet Lag has set-in!